S21 (Berlin): History

-In June 1992, the Federal Ministry of Transport decided on the ‘mushroom’ concept.
-It provided for the construction of a central station on the site of the former Lehrter Bahnhof.
+In June 1992, the Federal Ministry of Transport decided on the mushroom concept.
+It provided for the construction of a central station (Berlin Hauptbahnhof) on the site of the former Lehrter Bahnhof.
 While the area in the east-west direction had already been developed with the construction of the Berlin Stadtbahn, there was no efficient inner-city connection in a north-south direction.
-For this purpose, the construction of an S-Bahn line was proposed, which should lead to the northwest to the Berlin Ringbahn and from the station Berlin Beusselstraße on to the airport Tegel.
+For this purpose, the construction of an S-Bahn line was proposed, which should lead to the northwest to the Berlin Ringbahn and on to Berlin Tegel Airport.
 Towards the south a route was planned via Potsdamer Platz to Yorckstraße and beyond.
-A little later, the proposed plan added a connection to the northern Ringbahn to the east.
-In May 1993, it emerged that a standardized assessment of the S21 did not even come close to achieving a benefit-cost factor of 1.
+A little later, an eastward connection to the Ringbahn (towards Wedding and Gesundbrunnen) was added to the plan.
+In May 1993, it emerged that a standardized assessment of the S21 did not even come close to achieving a benefit–cost ratio of 1.

-In the Berlin Senate, which was governed at that time by a grand coalition, there were different views on the project.
-The CDU and Transport Senator Herwig Haase endorsed the concept; The SPD and building Senator Wolfgang Nagel declined because of the high cost.
-After the federal government was not ready to finance the project, the Berlin Senate decided on October 5, 1993, to renounce the immediate construction of the track.
-Also on a free-keeping of the route waived the Senate by order of November 30, 1993.
-The project cost around one billion marks at the time.
-A year later, Haase tried to achieve a free-standing of the route and the construction of individual inputs in the area Potsdamer Platz, but failed initially.
-In early 1995, however, the Senate resolution was revised in the House of Representatives and decided to keep the planned route, after even the SPD faction had opposed the decision of the Bausenators.
-However, the decision at that time contained only one route clearing at the northern end of the line in the direction of the east, but not to the western loop.
+Within the Senate of Berlin there were different views on the project.
+The CDU Transport Senator Herwig Haase endorsed the concept; The SPD Building Senator Wolfgang Nagel opposed it because of the high cost.
+After the federal government was not ready to finance the project, the Senate decided on October 5, 1993, to renounce the immediate construction of the track.
+On November 30, it also waived the maintenance of a right of way for the project.
+The project was estimated to cost around one billion Deutsche Mark at the time.
+Haase continued trying to get the Senate to approve a right of way and the construction of a tunnel section under Potsdamer Platz, fearing that this would not be possible once the development of that area was completed.
+In December 1994, the Senate again rejected Haase's plans.
+In January 1995, however, the Berlin House of Representatives instructed the Senate to reverse its decision and keep the right of way, with the SPD voting in favour of the resolution.
+This decision, however did not include the westward connection to the northern Ringbahn (towards Westhafen and Tegel).